 Neonatal seizures usually occur in reaction to a systemic or central nervous system event (eg, hypoxia/ischemia, stroke, hemorrhage, infection, metabolic disorder, structural brain abnormality).

 Neonatal seizures are usually focal and may be difficult to recognize; common manifestations include migratory clonic jerks of extremities, chewing movements, persistent eye deviations or nystagmoid movements, and episodic changes in muscle tone.

-EEG is essential for diagnosis; laboratory testing and usually neuroimaging are done to identify the cause.
+Electroencephalography is essential for diagnosis; laboratory testing and usually neuroimaging are done to identify the cause.

 Treatment is directed at the cause.

 Give phenobarbital or levetiracetam if seizures do not stop when the cause is corrected; fosphenytoin and lorazepam may be added for persistent seizures.

 |Drug Name||Select Trade|